 It depends!
 Some people may have severe symptoms that render them unable to drive, while others (especially those with higher-functioning autism) may have little trouble learning to drive, and they may even be safer drivers than the general population.

-Many autistic teens and young adults are interested in, and capable of, driving.
+Many teens and young adults with autism are interested in, and capable of, driving.

 -Nearly two-thirds of teens with higher-functioning autism are either interested in or currently driving.